-UGC NET is a decades old national level exam, started in 1990s.
+UGC NET is a decades-old national-level exam, started in the 1990s.
 It is conducted twice a year in India for Indian students only.
-The objective of UGC NET is to determine the eligibility of master’s student for the post of Assistant Professor or Junior Research Fellowship.
+The objective of UGC NET is to determine the eligibility of master’s students for the post of Assistant Professor or Junior Research Fellowship.

 Since you are thinking of opting for UGC NET you should always keep yourselves updated with all the UGC NET News and happenings.

 In this blog, we are going to keep you updated with all the necessary and latest news about UGC NET.

 The world of UGC NET is full of news and controversies since the very first year.
 But in this blog, we will be sharing the latest UGC NET news and controversies only.